KANEKO KICHIZAEMON

 1689: Kichizaemon plays in Kyôto in the drama "Waka no Ura Katao Nami".

-March 1693: the first drama written by the playwright Chikamatsu Monzaemon for the star Sakata Tôjûrô I is performed in Kyôtô at Miyako Mandayû's theater.
-The play's title is "Butsumo Mayasan Kaichô" and the others actors in the casting are Yamashita Hanzaemon, Yoshizawa Ayame, Kirinami Senju, Iwai Heijirô and Kichizaemon.
+3rd lunar month of 1693: the first drama written by the playwright Chikamatsu Monzaemon for the star Sakata Tôjûrô I is performed in Kyôtô at Miyako Mandayû's theater.
+The play's title is "Butsumo Mayasan Kaichô" and the others actors in the casting are Yamashita Hanzaemon I, Yoshizawa Ayame, Kirinami Senju I, Iwai Heijirô and Kichizaemon.

-1695: Kichizaemon's rank in the Kyôto hyôbanki, dôkegata section, is (superior).
+1695: Kichizaemon's rank in the Kyôto hyôbanki, dôkegata section, is (superior) [visual].

-January 1699: Kichizaemon's rank in the Kyôtô hyôbanki, dôkegata section, is jô-jô-kichi (superior - superior - excellent).
+1st lunar month of 1699: Kichizaemon's rank in the Kyôtô hyôbanki, dôkegata section, is jô-jô-kichi (superior - superior - excellent) [visual].

-January 1702: premiere in Kyôto at Miyako Mandayû's theater of Chikamatsu Monzaemon's drama "Keisei Mibu Dainenbutsu", which is produced by Kokon Shinzaemon; Kichizaemon plays the role of Ahô Chôbei.
+1st lunar month of 1702: premiere in Kyôto at Miyako Mandayû's theater of Chikamatsu Monzaemon's drama "Keisei Mibu Dainenbutsu", which is produced by Kokon Shinzaemon; Kichizaemon plays the role of the ahô Chôbê.

 Fall 1712: Kichizaemon goes to Ôsaka.

-January 1713: Kichizaemon's rank in the Ôsaka hyôbanki, tachiyaku section, is (superior).
+1st lunar month of 1713: Kichizaemon's rank in the Ôsaka hyôbanki, tachiyaku section, is (superior) [visual].

-November 1713: Kichizaemon plays the role of Rokurô Saemon in the kaomise drama "Yoyo Meoto Tsuru no Mago" [more details], which is produced by Arashi Sanjûrô I at Shioya Kuroemon's theater.
+11th lunar month of 1713: Kichizaemon plays the role of Rokurô Saemon in the kaomise drama "Yoyo Meoto Tsuru no Mago", which is produced by Arashi Sanjûrô I at Shioya Kuroemon's theater.

-January 1714: Kichizaemon's rank in the Ôsaka hyôbanki, tachiyaku section, is jô-jô-(shiro)kichi (superior - superior - (white) excellent).
+1st lunar month of 1714: Kichizaemon's rank in the Ôsaka hyôbanki, tachiyaku section, is jô-jô-(shiro)kichi (superior - superior - (white) excellent) [visual].

-November 1716: Kichizaemon plays at the Ônishi no Shibai the role of Kinsuke in the kaomise drama "Kogane no Ichizô", which is produced by Sawamura Sôjûrô.
+11th lunar month of 1716: Kichizaemon plays at the Ônishi no Shibai the role of Kinsuke in the kaomise drama "Kogane no Ichigura", which is produced by Sawamura Sôjûrô.

-January 1717: Kichizaemon's rank in the Ôsaka hyôbanki, tachiyaku section, is jô-jô-kichi (superior - superior - excellent).
+1st lunar month of 1717: Kichizaemon's rank in the Ôsaka hyôbanki, tachiyaku section, is jô-jô-kichi (superior - superior - excellent) [visual].

-November 1717: Kichizaemon plays at the Naka no Shibai the role of Kinbei in the kaomise drama "Inari Yashiki Daikoku Bashira", which is produced by Sawamura Chôjûrô I.
+11th lunar month of 1717: Kichizaemon plays at the Naka no Shibai the role of Kinbê in the kaomise drama "Inari Yashiki Daikoku Bashira", which is produced by Sawamura Chôjûrô I.

 Fall 1718: Kichizaemon goes back to Kyôto after 6 seasons spent in Ôsaka.

-November 1718: Kichizaemon plays at Miyako Mandayû's theater in the kaomise drama "Meoto Matsu Jufuku no Kodane".
-His stage partners are Otowa Jirosaburô I, Miogi Gizaemon I, Bandô Hikosaburô I, Hyakuninshu Genzaburô, Miyazaki Giheiji, Yamamoto Kamon, Tamagawa Genzaburô and Yamashita Kamenojô I.
+11th lunar month of 1718: Kichizaemon plays at Miyako Mandayû's theater in Sadoshima Saburôzaemon's kaomise drama "Meoto Matsu Jufuku no Kodane".
+His stage partners are Otowa Jirosaburô I, Mihogi Gizaemon I, Bandô Hikosaburô I, Hyakuninshu Genzaburô, Miyazaki Giheita, Yamamoto Kamon, Tamagawa Genzaburô and Yamashita Kamenojô I.

-January 1719: Kichizaemon's rank in the Kyôto hyôbanki, tachiyaku section, is jô-jô-(shiro)kichi (superior - superior - (white) excellent).
+1st lunar month of 1719: Kichizaemon's rank in the Kyôto hyôbanki, tachiyaku section, is jô-jô-(shiro)kichi (superior - superior - (white) excellent) [visual].

 Fall 1719: Kichizaemon goes to Ôsaka.

-January 1720: Kichizaemon's rank in the Ôsaka hyôbanki, tachiyaku section, is jô-jô-kichi (superior - superior - excellent).
+1st lunar month of 1720: Kichizaemon's rank in the Ôsaka hyôbanki, tachiyaku section, is jô-jô-kichi (superior - superior - excellent) [visual].

-November 1720: Kichizaemon moves to the Kado no Shibai and plays in the kaomise drama "Hana Yakata Chibikizuru", which is produced by Kirinoya Gonjûrô I.
+11th lunar month of 1720: Kichizaemon moves to the Kado no Shibai and plays the role of Kingobê in the kaomise drama "Hana Yakata Chibikizuru", which is produced by Kirinoya Gonjûrô I.

 Comments:

 Kaneko Kichizaemon was an outstanding dôkegata actor in Kamigata from the Genroku period to the Kyôhô era, excelling in fool (ahô) roles.
-He decided to switch to tachiyaku roles from November 1712.
-He was also an important playwright, who was, along with Tominaga Heibei, a disciple of Kaneko Rokuemon and collaborated with Chikamatsu Monzaemon.
+He decided to switch to tachiyaku roles from the 11th lunar month of 1712.
+He was also an important playwright, who was, along with Tominaga Heibê, a disciple of Kaneko Rokuemon and collaborated with Chikamatsu Monzaemon.
 When Chikamatsu Monzaemon left the Kabuki world to write for the puppet theater, Kaneko Kichizaemon became the favourite playwright of the star Sakata Tôjûrô I. "Kichizaemon worshipped the great actor for whom he wrote, and put down his sayings about the theatre and his art as though they were oracles".
-Kaneko Kichizaemon wrote two books, called Nijinshû, (literally "Collection of the Year's Dust"), a collection of actors stories, mainly Sakata Tôjûrô I's words and pieces of advice on his art.
-It is worthy of note that Kichizaemon "was criticised adversely because he made his own part prominent in the plays he wrote".
+Kaneko Kichizaemon wrote two books, called "Nijinshû", (literally "Collection of the Ears Dust"), a collection of actors stories, mainly Sakata Tôjûrô I's words and pieces of advice on his art.
+It is worthy of note that Kichizaemon "was criticised adversely because he made his own part prominent in the plays he wrote"

 Kaneko Kichizaemon